Use of restraints on pregnant women: International

-The use of shackles on pregnant women by correctional facilities in the United States has been widely criticized by the international community.
-The following have been cited as international policies which this practice violates: Articles 7 and 10 of the International Covenant on Civil and Political Rights (ICCPR) Article 16 of the Convention Against Torture (CAT), and the United Nations Standard Minimum Rules for the Treatment of Prisoners.
-In response to reports presented by Amnesty International, the United Nations Human Rights Committee recommended to the United States in 2006 to "prohibit the shackling of detained women during childbirth" to come into compliance with the aforementioned international treaties.
-Many state and federal level policies enacted to eliminate or reduce the use of shackles on pregnant women have served as a response to these recommendations and statements issued by the United Nations.
-They proposed that the U.S.:1) enact a federal law banning the practice of shackling prisoners during pregnancy, covering, at a minimum, the third trimester, transport to medical facilities, labor, delivery and postpartum recovery, 2) take appropriate measures to ensure that those 32 states that do not have anti-shackling laws to enact comprehensive laws, including training of correctional officers, 3) to review existing state anti- shackling laws and policies to ensure that they are comprehensive and fully implemented, and 4) to conduct an empirical study to determine the scope of shackling in U.S. prisons and to understand why the practice of shackling pregnant women persists.British law states that pregnant women will no longer wear restraints within hospitals unless they are considered to be high security risks.
-They will be allowed to have antenatal visits at the prison where there will be at least one accompanying woman.
+The international community has widely criticized the use of shackles on pregnant women by correctional facilities in the United States.
+The practice has been described as violating the following international policies: Articles 7 and 10 of the International Covenant on Civil and Political Rights (ICCPR) Article 16 of the Convention Against Torture (CAT), and the United Nations Standard Minimum Rules for the Treatment of Prisoners.
+Responding to reports presented by Amnesty International, the United Nations Human Rights Committee recommended in 2006 that the United States "prohibit the shackling of detained women during childbirth" to comply with the aforementioned international treaties.
+They proposed that the U.S. enact a federal ban on shackling pregnant prisoners, ensure that states without anti-shackling laws implement other measures such as the training of correctional officers, review the scope and enforcement of current anti-shackling laws, and collect data to understand the scope and persistence of shackling in the U.S. This recommendation spurred many state and federal policies enacted to eliminate or reduce the use of shackles on pregnant women.